Welcome

 The Ujima Friends Peace Center is an African centered worshipping Quaker community in North Philadelphia.
 The work of the Ujima Friends Peace Center is to reduce violence and provide a safe haven with educational, cultural and recreational opportunities for adults and young people.

-Newsletter
+Newsletter 2025

-Ujima Friends Peace Center Kwanzaa Celebration
+Ujima Friends Peace Center Annual Kwanzaa Celebration tradition continues.

-Food Give-Away
+Food Give-Away Goes Indoors

 Our food pantry continues to serve families from North Philly and beyond every first and third Saturday from 8:00 am – 12 noon.
 It’s wonderful how we are getting to know folks in the community.
 What has been especially wonderful is the various people who come out to volunteer with us.
 Come out and bring your family.
 The couple of hours you spend will make you, your children, and/or grandchildren feel sooooooooooooooooooo good.